zionmills/bus-booking/TIMEOUT_SYSTEM.md

-# Queue Timeout System
+# Queue Timeout System (Server-Side)

 ## Overview

-The bus booking system now includes an automatic timeout mechanism that ensures users in the booking zone (positions 1-20) complete their bookings within a reasonable time frame.
+The bus booking system now includes a **server-side** automatic timeout mechanism that ensures users in the booking zone (positions 1-20) complete their bookings within a reasonable time frame.
+This system works even if users close their browsers.

 ## How It Works

 ### Timeout Duration
 - **Booking Zone**: Positions 1-20
-- **Timeout**: 5 minutes (300 seconds)
+- **Timeout**: 5 minutes (300 seconds) from when they enter the booking zone
-- **Check Frequency**: Every 10 seconds
+- **Check Frequency**: Every minute (server-side cron job)

 ### Automatic Removal
 When a user has been in positions 1-20 for more than 5 minutes:
-1. The system automatically detects the timeout
+1. The server automatically detects the timeout
 2. The user is removed from the queue
 3. All subsequent positions are automatically reordered
 4. The next user in line moves into the booking zone